Why Muscle Pump Is Completely Overrated

 Reason 1: Perceived muscle growth benefits

-For years, many guys have thought – and still continue to argue – that the pump was a good indicator of muscular hypertrophy, and that your muscles would grow bigger and stronger as a result.
+For years, many people have thought – and still continue to argue – that the pump was a good indicator of muscular hypertrophy, and that your muscles would grow bigger and stronger as a result.

 It was also argued that the greater amount of blood was also beneficial for muscle growth.